 The Food Standards Agency welcomes the conviction of a man on charges of manslaughter and supplying an unsafe food supplement, connected to the DNP-related death of student Eloise Parry.

-This week's open Board meeting is now available as a video-on-demand and as a podcast.
-The meeting was chaired by the Food Standards Agency Chair Heather Hancock on 14 March.
+Last week's open Board meeting is now available as a video-on-demand.
+The meeting was chaired by Food Standards Agency Chair Heather Hancock.

 Today we are publishing the results from our latest study looking at levels of acrylamide and furan in an extensive range of UK retail foods.